EVerest/EVerest/docs/general/02_quick_start_guide.rst

 (an MQTT broker) is required to run EVerest.
 This documentation section shows the necessary steps to start the simulation and get the user interface running.

-Further tools are not required to run EVerest (e.g. StEVe for OCPP).
+Further tools are not required to run EVerest (e.g. SteVe for OCPP).
 Further information about EVerest Docker containers can be found on the `EVerest Docker Setup page <../tutorials/docker_setup.html>`_.

 .. hint::
-  To get all this working, make sure you have Docker and Docker-Compose installed during the previous install phase.
-(If not, see install instructions for `Docker <https://docs.docker.com/engine/install/#server>`_ and `Docker-Compose <https://docs.docker.com/compose/install/#install-compose)>`_!)
+  To get all this working, make sure you have docker and docker-compose installed during the previous install phase.
+(If not, see install instructions for `docker <https://docs.docker.com/engine/install/#server>`_ and `docker-compose <https://docs.docker.com/compose/install/#install-compose)>`_!)

 In order for custom or local containers being able to talk to the services, provided by the docker-compose containers, we need to create a common docker